 - Creating a national Fire Service Advisory Board with top fire health and safety professionals

 - Working with FEMA to develop 3 Steps Detect online, self-paced, interactive courses

-Response Time Matters will get firefighters, who are focused on the short-term, hate change and don’t want to think about their cancer risk, to self-identify cancer symptoms and self-advocate for timely medical attention.
+Response Time Matters will get firefighters, who are focused on the short-term and don’t want to think about their cancer risk, to self-identify cancer symptoms and self-advocate for timely medical attention.
 For the past three years we have taught firefighters in-person, in more than 160 cities and towns in the northeast.
 During the pandemic we expanded our offerings to include live instructor-led webinars and extended our geographic reach.